DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 ### Assignment

 So far in the course, we processed data for the year 2019 and 2020.
-Your task is to extend the existing flow to include data for the year 2021.
+Your task is to extend the existing flows to include data for the year 2021.

 ![img.png](images/img.png)